What is osteoarthritis?

 Evidence suggests that risk factors for osteoarthritis include:

 - being overweight or obese

-- a previous injury, significant trauma or overuse of the joint.
+- a previous significant injury to the joint

 Diagnosis of osteoarthritis

-If you are experiencing joint pain, it is important to see your doctor for a diagnosis.
+If you are experiencing joint pain, it is important to see your health professional for a diagnosis and development of a management plan.
 Many different conditions can cause joint pain and they require different treatments.

 Management of osteoarthritis

 If you have osteoarthritis it is important that your condition is monitored by a health professional, and that they create an osteoarthritis management plan for you.
 In most cases a management plan that focuses on non-surgical and non-pharmacological care is best.
 It is critical that the management plan supports you to take an active role.

 It is also important that you have an understanding of osteoarthritis and how to manage it appropriately.
 This involves being informed about:

 - your condition – including information about interventions that have been shown not to work and those for which there is no clear evidence for effectiveness